 Incredible Collage of Copyright Infringement

-This is the big one, which took weeks of on-again, off-again work over several weeks.
+This is the big one, which took many hours of on-again, off-again work over several weeks.
 I was inspired by the cover art for the Beatles’ Sgt Pepper and Frank Zappa’s parody on We’re Only in it for the Money.
 I wanted to do that kind of group shot but with the members of the crowd consisting of people or characters that are meaningful to me.
-The foreground has been changed from an outdoor picnic to a beach-front because, as I said in my desk post, I love the beach, I added a background cityscape for the same reason.
+The foreground has been changed from an outdoor picnic to a beach-front because, as I said in my desk post, I love the beach.
+I added a background cityscape for the same reason.

-I actually have had the idea to do something like this kicking around for many years.
+I actually had the idea to do something like this kicking around for many years.
 I even made a very rough attempt at this when I was a freshman in High school for an online group I was with.
 I didn’t know how to make pixels transparent nor did I have the programs necessary to do so.
 The result was this monstrosity made with Microsoft Paint.

 I’ll admit that even this updated version of the project is not perfect: the scaling of the crowd-members is off and there are some digital artifacts I wish I could go back and fix.
 Unfortunately the assets it took to create this picture were lost soon after I completed it.
 (I made this picture two years ago, and since then my old computer crashed.)
-That, and it took far too long to make for me to devote that amount of time again recreating the same thing from scratch.
+Plus, it took far too long to make for me to devote that amount of time again recreating the same thing from scratch.
 (At least for the foreseeable future.)
-That said, I’m proud of it as-is.
+All that said, I’m proud of it as-is.
 It’s not perfect but it’s my mind put to (digital) canvas.